nandini-naik09/nandini-naik09/README.md

-- 👋 Hi, I’m Nandini Naik
+- 👋 Hi, I’m Nandini Naik.
-- 👀 I’m interested in Reading books...
+- 👀 I’m interested in Reading books.
-- 🌱 I’m currently learning ReactJS...
+- 🌱 My current focus is on learning ReactJS and practicing it.
-- 📫 How to reach me : naiknandini2020@gmail.com...
+- 📫 How to reach me : naiknandini2020@gmail.com.

 <!---
 nandini-naik09/nandini-naik09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.